Twins vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Twins Betting Records & Stats

-- The Twins have been victorious in 18, or 40%, of the 45 contests they have been chosen as underdogs in this season.
+- The Twins have won 55 of the 93 games they were listed as the moneyline favorite this season (59.1%).

-- Minnesota is 17-22 this season when entering a game as the underdog by -105 or more on the moneyline.
+- Minnesota has a 28-23 record (winning 54.9% of its games) when it has played as moneyline favorites of -150 or shorter.

-- The Twins have an implied victory probability of 51.2% according to the moneyline set for this matchup.
+- Based on this contest's moneyline, the Twins have an implied win probability of 60%.

-- Games involving Minnesota have gone over the total set by sportsbooks in 69 of 140 chances this season.
+- In the 141 games in which oddsmakers have set an over/under for Minnesota, it has combined with opponents to go over the total 69 times (69-65-7).

+- The Twins have put together a 4-7-0 record against the spread this season (covering only 36.4% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!